| Linn Poems:What a Lower-Class Woman Loves

 to reconsider remarriage as he spouts,

-there in Parma?
+what's ya doing later tonight overthere in Parma?
 And Linn laughs and

 chats, I am less agreeable of your